Weight Loss Plateau Tips That Really Work!

 Update your numbers as you lose weight.
 I would say a safe benchmark would be every 5 pounds, until you get to your goal weight.
 Also, don’t freak out if you haven’t lost a pound for the week.
 Losing inches is a better indicator of whether or not you are progressing.
 If after 3 to 4 weeks, you notice no movement on the scale or movement in the wrong direction (up), as well as no change in your inches – then by all means, check your BMR, TDEE, RMR numbers and adjust your calories accordingly.

-Double check different calculators and go with the lowest numbers or an average to be safe.
+Double check different calculators and go with the lowest numbers or an average to be safe in a new plan of your diet.
 Unless you are going to be using one of the more advanced/accurate techniques I recommend to finding out your body fat, tdee, bmr and rmr, you have to get multiple opinions.
 Double check at least 3 calculators and then choose the ones that spit out the lowest numbers.
 So, if one calculator says your tdee is around 1500, another says 1550 and another says 1575, go with 1500 to be safe.
 It is better to be safe than sorry!

 Continue to do some form of resistance training exercise 2 to 3 times per week.
 This does not mean you need to pick up huge dumbbells and “lift heavy”, especially if you do not want to gain muscle mass as many of my clients and customers who will read my new book, The Thigh Gap Hack, probably won’t want to do.
 Low weights, resistance bands and isometric exercises are golden.
 The point of this is that you want to maintain your muscles because they will help to keep your metabolism elevated, and your metabolism is your best friend when it comes to burning calories.